BZoennchen/supercollider-book/_sources/chapters/supercollider/synths.md

 Only the client-side code of a ``SynthDef`` is executed when we add the ``SynthDef`` to the server.
 Playing the synth by creating a ``Synth`` executes only the server-side code!

+Some of the ``sclang`` code can only be excuted on the server (e.g. playing sound) while other parts can only be executed on the client (e.g. the definition of the signal-flow graph).
 The relationship between server- and client-side code becomes more evident if we compare server- and client-side randomness.

 ```isc